Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Methodology

 To quantify the strength and reliability of each rule, we computed standard association metrics~\cite{dasseni2001hiding}: \begin{itemize} \item \textbf{Support} measures how frequently items in the antecedent and the consequent co-occur in the dataset.
 For a rule $X \rightarrow Y$, support is defined as the proportion of transactions in which both $X$ and $Y$ appear together. \item \textbf{Confidence} measures how likely the consequent is to occur when the antecedent is present.
 Formally, for a rule $X \rightarrow Y$, confidence is the conditional probability that a transaction containing $X$ also contains $Y$. \end{itemize}

 By filtering for high-confidence rules, we extracted a concise set of associations that summarise relationships among faults, symptoms, and root causes.
-For instance, if we observe a high-confidence rule such as \textit{Symptom = Execution Loop} $\rightarrow$ \textit{Root Cause = Incorrect Termination Condition}.
-This suggests that, in our dataset, faults that exhibit execution loops are frequently associated with termination misconfigurations.
-While these rules do not establish causality, they provide empirical evidence to guide root-cause investigation by highlighting statistically significant symptom–cause associations.
+For instance, a high-confidence rule such as \textit{Symptom = Execution Loop} $\rightarrow$ \textit{Root Cause = Incorrect Termination Condition} suggests that, in our dataset, faults that exhibit execution loops are frequently associated with termination misconfigurations.
+While these rules do not establish causality, they provide empirical evidence to guide root-cause investigation by highlighting high-confidence symptom–cause associations.
 These rules provide a systematic way to infer likely causes from observed symptoms, improving the interpretability and practical utility of the taxonomy.